-Students add courses by telephone or online during CASPER or CASPER Plus.
-The Class Schedule lists deadline dates and procedures for each semester.
+Students add courses online via My Sac State.
+The Student's Registration and Advising Handbook lists deadline dates and procedures for each semester.
 If instructor approval is required to add a course during the first two weeks of instruction, a departmental Add Permit is used.
 During the third and fourth weeks of instruction, students may add only with the approval of the instructor and department chair on a petition available in department offices or online.
 The completed petition, with all required signatures, must be submitted to the academic department office.

-Adds after the fourth week of instruction are accepted only when a University error has been made and require the approval of the instructor, department chair, college dean, and the designee of the vice president for academic affairs.
+Adds after the fourth week of instruction are accepted only when a University error has been made and require the approval of the instructor, department chair, college dean, and the designee of the Provost and the Vice President for Academic Affairs.